zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-Icinga2-Tutorial-Part-2.md

 * [Icinga2 Tutorial: Part 0 - Network Monitoring for the Masses][1]
 * [Icinga2 Tutorial: Part 1 - Installation and Configuration][2]
 * [Icinga2 Tutorial: Part 3 - Agent-Based Checks][3]
+* [Icinga2 Tutorial: Part 4 - Extending Checks to SNMP][4]

 ## Master Host Configuration ##
-So in our last part we focused on getting your machine set up as the [Icinga2 master controller][4].
+So in our last part we focused on getting your machine set up as the [Icinga2 master controller][5].
 Now we can focus on getting interoperability setup.
 As always, this tutorial assumes you are sudo’d as root.
-You can do this by running “[sudo -s][5]”.
+You can do this by running “sudo -s”.
 Then we need to set ourselves up as the master node on our network.

     captor zyradyl # icinga2 node wizard
     Welcome to the Icinga 2 Setup Wizard!